sougetuOte/Weather_Moon_Stars/README.md

 ## 💡 No more inaccurate weather forecasts

 A desktop application that beautifully integrates high-precision weather forecasts with moon phase and zodiac sign information.
-By adopting the Open-Meteo API, we've achieved accurate weather forecasts even for detailed addresses like **Kamihagaimachi, Miyakonojo City**.
+By adopting the Open-Meteo API, we've achieved accurate weather forecasts even for detailed addresses like **Chiyoda Ward, Tokyo** or **Shibuya Ward, Tokyo**.

 ### ✨ Main Features